zzh237/zzh237.github.io/index.md

 ### Career Goal

 I was original studying Food Science and Engineering, which is a multidisciplinary subject combines engineering, medicine, and biology in University of Kentucky and China Agricultural University.
-At the same time, I have sincere love for math, programming, and engineering, so I worked several years as Data Scientist and Engineer in the industry, now I am pursuing the Computer Science master degree in Georgia Tech
+At the same time, I have sincere love for math, programming, and engineering, so I worked several years as Data Scientist and Engineer in the industry, now I am pursuing the Computer Science master degree in Georgia Tech, I am currently working on the projects related to reinformcement learning and tensor analysis.

 <br />